This is part 10 in a series on various studio equipment, what it does, and how to choose!

 Not only was the sound poor, but from the Magni, I had to turn the gain switch on AND jack the volume all the way up just to hear anything.

-You can see why investing in a good DAC is important.
+You can see why investing in a good DAC is important, but fortunately for you, 99.9% of them are completely fine and provide an excellent conversion.

-My laptop’s poopy one didn’t do a good job of converting the signal at all.
+My laptop’s poopy one didn’t do a good job of converting the signal, hence the need for a dedicated DAC.

 The problem with older technology is that manufacturers rarely made audio the main concern.

-Times are much different.
-You may or may not even need an Amp + DAC depending on:
+Nowadays, times are much different.
+You may or may not even need an Amp + DAC if,

-- The quality of your device’s internal DAC.
+- The quality of your device’s internal DAC is solid.

 Fortunately, as technology has progressed, companies do tend to provide pretty good internal DACs on most equipment.